honhanbao/honhanbao/README.md

  - I'm an <b>IT lecturer at Didasko Group (Melbourne)</b> and an <b>IT Teaching Associate at Monash University (Clayton)</b>.

- - PhD in combinatorial game theory with many years teaching Maths, and progranmming in Python, Java, Javascript, Excel, and more.
+ - PhD in Combinatorial Game Theory (La Trobe University - 2012) with many years teaching Mathematics, and progranmming in Python, Java, Javascript, Excel, and more.

  - Have published 20 papers in Descrete mathematics and Computer Science journals (collaborating with many internaltional authors).
 My <a href="https://www.linkedin.com/in/baonhanho/details/publications/">Publications</a>